wmason1997/WM-Password-Generator/README.md

 I met with tutor Sangeetha Kaliaperumal on October 22, 2023 to hammer out the final details of my project.
 She helped me to figure out how to throw a warning when the input in the acceptable range of 8 to 128 characters was a decimal and not numeric.
 She also instructed me to update my index file to get rid of a favicon console log error that I was getting.
 She instructed me that the remaining messages in my Console were not errors and were specific to my Chrome browser because of my extensions and browser settings.

-I asked ChatGPT to help me figure out the required escape characters for the special characters that were giving my VS code a hard time.
+I asked ChatGPT to help me figure out the required escape characters for the special characters that were giving my VS Code a hard time.
 The double quote " and the backslash \ each needed a backslash \ to precede them.
 I got the [list of password special characters](https://www.owasp.org/index.php/Password_special_characters) from the OWASP Foundation from the README in the source code.

 ## Screenshots ##